-In his new book “The Geopolitics of Regional Power Geography, Economics and Politics in Southern Africa” (published in Ashgate’s series on ‘The International Political Economy of New Regionalisms’) he advances Realist Geopolitics as a revitalised version the classical approaches coined by Halford Mackinder and Nicholas Spykman.
-In this interview, Dr Scholvin explains what his book contributes to the geopolitical debate.
+In his new book “The Geopolitics of Regional Power Geography, Economics and Politics in Southern Africa” (published in Ashgate’s series on ‘The International Political Economy of New Regionalisms’), dr Scholvin advances Realist Geopolitics as a revitalised version the classical approaches coined by Halford Mackinder and Nicholas Spykman.
+In this interview, he explains what his book contributes to the geopolitical debate.

 1. What are the main themes of the book?